-Whether it be buying your first home or refinancing your current home, closing on a home can be overwhelming when considering all of the closing costs.
+Whether you are buying your first home or refinancing your current home, closing on a home can be overwhelming when considering all of the closing costs.
 Here are a few things to consider to help prepare you for closing.

 Include Closing Cost When You Refinance